 “I’m too stupid to do that.”

-What is Self Esteem and Why is It So Important to Teen Addiction?
+What is Low Self-Esteem and Why is It So Important to Teen Addiction?

-Sometimes the causes of addiction are obvious, but in most cases the reason why teens abuse drugs and alcohol are unknown to them — and parents.
+Sometimes the causes of addiction are obvious, but in most cases the reasons why teens abuse drugs and alcohol are unknown to them — and parents.